YOUR DECISIONS AFFECT

 Katharina Engel

-I want to say something before I do.
-Eighteen months ago I recommended a cloud-first infrastructure consolidation to this board.
-ApexCloud EU-West was the anchor of that proposal.
+Something to say first.
+Eighteen months ago I recommended the cloud-first consolidation.
+ApexCloud EU-West was the anchor.
 The board approved it.
-What my team has now found is that four of our seven critical services run through ApexCloud — through three different sub-outsourcing chains that we never fully traced.
-The register I submitted to BaFin in October reflects forty-seven providers.
+My team has now found four of our seven critical services run through ApexCloud, via three sub-outsourcing chains we never traced.
+The October register shows forty-seven providers.
 The real number is a hundred and thirty.
-That gap is mine to account for.
+That gap is mine.

 Hildegard Fuchs